A disturbing question confronted me two weeks ago, like an Intervention.

 When the members closed computers and stacked their papers, I sighed that the time had flown by.
 I itched to write and gulp down more insights from the group, but when the door clicked shut behind the last person, the disturbing question that had been simmering, burst on the surface of consciousness.
 I had to face it.

-Why don’t I feel pumped when I hang out with my Christians like I do after meeting with these secular groups?
+Why don’t I feel pumped when I hang out with Christians like I do after meeting with secular groups?

 What’s the difference?